MicrosoftDocs/memdocs/memdocs/intune/protect/windows-laps-overview.md

   > [!NOTE]
   > Devices that are workplace-joined (WPJ) are not supported by Intune for LAPS.

-- **Cloud** – Cloud supports backup to your Microsoft Entra for the following scenarios:
+- **Cloud** – Cloud supports backup to your Microsoft Entra ID for the following scenarios:

   - Microsoft Entra hybrid join
   - Microsoft Entra join